JFincher42/ShapeLab/README.md

 General coding guidelines apply, including:
 * Adding comments where appropriate
-* Use program decomposition to organize your program – define additional private methods for sub-operations where appropriate.
+* Use program decomposition to organize your program – define additional `private` methods for sub-operations where appropriate.
 * You can make changes to the shape objects if necessary, but make sure you don't break earlier functionality by doing so (for example, changing the signature of a method you use somewhere else).

 Make sure you submit and push your code to GitHub after completion of this activity.

-Activity 3: Animation (10 points + 5 EC)
+Activity 3: Animation (10 points)
 ---------------------
 In this activity, you will setup classes to animate shapes by repeatedly mutating and redrawing them.